 Try It for Yourself

 You can order the same weighted 128 Hz tuning fork I use in my own practice on Amazon here.
 It’s an excellent tool for gentle stimulation of acupressure points—especially helpful for sensitive pets that dislike direct pressure or needles.
-If you don't know where to get started you can find a licensed acupuncturist in your area to assist you with a program suited to your pet's unique needs.
+If you don't know where to start, you can find a licensed acupuncturist in your area to help you with a program tailored to your pet's unique needs.

 Want to Learn More?